rekwiem21/FruitClicker/README.md

 Made by Jayden Collis for a friend.

-To run, double click the main.py file in the correct folder according to your os.
-Alternatively, open the file in a python editor and press F5 (or Run).
+To run on windows, go to releases and download the source code zip, extract it and run the exe file.
+On linux you have to run the code in a Python IDE.
+Its not updated to match windows either.

 Find the Trello here: https://trello.com/b/xPMekeTK/fruit-clicker